TIPS & FAQs

 Q: Will the Grips mar the look of the saddle when I remove them?

 - Only if you remove them wrong.
 Please...
 Read the whole Instruction Page before removal.
-Correct removal motion - applying HEAVY pressure while rolling off the Grip - is important.
+Correct removal motion - applying HEAVY pressure while ROLLING off the Grip in a parallel direction to the leather - is important.
+Best to place saddle on a table, for most leverage and body pressure.
 Allow the saddle to 'cool down' for a few hours before removing Grips.
+Don't try to remove / replace right after riding.

 Q: Once applied, and then removed from a saddle, are RiderGrips™ re-usable on another saddle?

 A: Not recommended.
 Get a second set for your second saddle.
-Let your barn-mates try your saddle if you like, but leave the Grips on until you're ready to replace with new ones, or if/when your riding becomes strong enough so that you don't need them any more.
+Let your barn-mates try your saddle if you like, but leave the Grips ON until you're ready to replace with new ones.

 Q: Is there any leather product I should use on my saddle before applying RiderGrips™?